The Global Environmental Impacts of Consumption (GEIC) Indicator

-Tracking the environmental impacts embedded in commodity consumption
+Tracking the environmental impacts embedded in commodity consumption.

 This dashboard provides estimates of global environmental impacts and risks driven by consumption and production activities.
 To achieve this, the production of, and selected environmental impacts and risks associated with, over 160 agricultural commodities across 240 producer countries / territories are ‘embedded’ within domestic and international supply chains, with the dashboard showing how these are then linked with the consumption activities of Belgium.
 The dashboard also allows users to explore the impacts of other countries / territories and 'rest of world' regions.